clemente-lab/cutie-analysis/README.md

 # cutie-analysis #

-The repositoory 'cutie-analysis' contains all relevant scripts for simulating correlation classes as well as automated generation of configuration files, commands, and figures associated with the CUTIE (Correlations Under the Influence) package and publication.
+The repository 'cutie-analysis' contains all relevant scripts for simulating correlation classes as well as automated generation of configuration files, commands, and figures associated with the CUTIE (Correlations Under the Influence) package and publication.

 ## File structure ###